Getting the Votes and Getting Elected: The Popular Vote vs. The Electoral College

 • Reference Sources

 The One Who Gets the Most Votes Wins . . .
 Right?

 You might think that the candidate who receives the most votes becomes president.
-Although this is almost always the case, four times in our country’s history—in 1824, 1876, 1888, and 2000—presidential candidates have lost an election even though more Americans voted for them than their opponents.
+Although this is almost always the case, five times in our country’s history—in 1824, 1876, 1888, 2000, and 2016—presidential candidates have lost an election even though more Americans voted for them than their opponents.
 How can this be?
 The simple answer is that the Constitution specifies that the president is officially elected by the votes cast by a group of people known as the Electoral College, not by the popular vote—those votes directly cast by each voter.
 Although every elected official in the U.S.—from school committee members to U.S. senators—are elected based on the popular vote, the president and vice president are elected by the Electoral College.

 Understanding the Electoral College

 When we vote in November and mark our choices for president and vice president, we are actually voting for electors—people who represent our choices in the Electoral College.
 (The term Electoral College does not refer to an institution of higher learning, but to the group of representatives from each state who are pledged to vote for a particular candidate.)
 So, if our ballot reads “Jane Smith” and “John Doe,” each vote for Smith is really a vote for an elector who has pledged his or her support for Smith.